 Active Release Technique (ART) is a patented manual therapy system.
 It is distinguished by its great effectiveness in treating musculoskeletal injuries and the pain that accompanies them.

-These traumas produce inflammation, small tears, scar tissue deposit, hypoxia (lack of oxygen), weakness, hardening, and shrinkage of the affected tissues.
+These traumas produce inflammation, small tears, scar tissue (fibrosis), hypoxia (lack of oxygen), weakness, tension and adhesions in the myofacial tissues.

 Not Anyone Can Practice (ART)